Stvnj/GitFlowTest/README.md

 # GitFlowTest

 1. What is GIT Flow?
-  Answer:  Graphics Interchange Format,
-Git flow is a Git branching strategy create# GitFlowTest

-1. What is GIT Flow?
-  Answer:  Graphics Interchange Format,
-Git flow is a Git branching strategy created to make releasing new versions of software easier.

-3. What are the three main branches in GIT Flow?
-  Answer:
-*Feature Branch
-*Release Branch
-*Hotfix Branch

-5. In which branch are all finished features merged during the development phase?
-  Answer: Feature Branch

-7. Which branch is considered the stable branch in GIT Flow?
-Answer:  Hotfix Branch
-8. When is the "Hotfix" branch used in GIT Flow
-   Answer: Hotfix branch is used to quickly address necessary changes in your main branch.
-The base of the hotfix branch should be your main branch and should be merged back into both the main and develop branches d to make releasing new versions of software easier.
++ Peter Rudolph C. Vigafria: Git Flow is a branching model and workflow for version control with Git that provides a structured approach to managing branches and releases in a collaborative development environment.

-3. What are the three main branches in GIT Flow?
+2. What are the three main branches in GIT Flow?
-  Answer:
-*Feature Branch
-*Release Branch
-*Hotfix Branch
++ Peter Rudolph C. Vigafria: Main Branch, Developer Branch and Feature Branch

-5. In which branch are all finished features merged during the development phase?
+3. In which branch are all finished features merged during the development phase?
-  Answer: Feature Branch
++ Peter Rudolph C. Vigafria: Development Branch

-7. Which branch is considered the stable branch in GIT Flow?
+4. Which branch is considered the stable branch in GIT Flow?
-Answer:  Hotfix Branch
++ Peter Rudolph C. Vigafria: Main Branch

-8. When is the "Hotfix" branch used in GIT Flow
+5. When is the "Hotfix" branch used in GIT Flow
-   Answer: Hotfix branch is used to quickly address necessary changes in your main branch.
-The base of the hotfix branch should be your main branch and should be merged back into both the main and develop branches
++ Peter Rudolph C. Vigafria: Used to quickly address critical issues or bugs in the production environment.
+It is created from the 'main' branch and is used to develop the fix for the issue.
+Once the fix is complete, it is merged back into both the 'main' branch and the 'develop' branch to ensure that the fix is applied to the current release and future releases.